-Access to leading edge technology and expert specialists: The Emergency Physicians at Stanford have access to leading-edge diagnostic and treatment technologies.
+Emergency physicians at Stanford stay current on leading-edge diagnostic and treatment technologies.
 Our staff also have access to a wide array of specialists and sub-specialists to aid in caring for our patient population.

-Designated Level I Trauma Center: The Stanford emergency department has been designated by the American College of Surgeons as a Level I Trauma Center.
+The Stanford emergency department has been designated by the American College of Surgeons as a Level I Trauma Center.
 This is the highest possible designation and indicates that the Stanford has all the capabilities to handle any trauma patient, no matter how severely injured.

-The Stanford emergency department is also an integral part of the Emergency Cardiac Care and Stroke services offered by Stanford Hospital.
+The Stanford emergency department is also an integral part of the ground-breaking Emergency Cardiac Care and Stroke services offered by Stanford Hospital.

-All of our attending emergency physicians have a passion for patient care and are actively involved in service projects, such as medical mission trips to developing nations, provision of care to law enforcement personnel in our region, provision of direction and education to Emergency Medical Services providers, and participating in fundraising activities for important agencies.
+All of our attending emergency physicians have a passion for patient care and are actively involved in service projects, such as medical mission trips to developing nations, provision of care to law enforcement personnel, provision of direction and education to Emergency Medical Services providers, and fundraising for important agencies.

 Our patients arrive by ambulance; the Stanford Life Flight and CalStar helicopters; private physician office and clinic referrals; and via walk-in service.